Attendance & Late Arrivals

 - Personal illness

 - Family emergencies

 - Observation of religious holidays (advanced absence forms required)

 Days not counted toward chronic absences:

 - Hospital confinement with proper documentation

-- Illness with a written doctor's note.
-Doctor's notes need to be submitted within 48 hours of the date of the absence.
+- Illness with a written doctor’s note (submitted within 48 hours of the absence)

 - Field trips

 If a student feels ill, the student is expected to check in with the school nurse and/or administrator before contacting a parent or guardian to leave for the school day.

 Students who have an excused absence from school will be given the same number of days excused to make up missed homework and classwork assignments.
 A student and the student's parent/guardian are responsible for obtaining assignments from the student's teachers prior to or during any excused absences and for ensuring that such assignments are completed and submitted by the student prior to or upon his or her return to school.